grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 }
 ```

-There is a chance that we forget to decorate a method with the `[Fact]` attribute - in such case, this method is never executed by the test runner.
+There is a chance that we forget to decorate a method with the `[Fact]` attribute -- in such a case, this method is never executed by the test runner.
 However funny it may sound, this is exactly what happened to me several times.
 Let's take the above Statement as an example and imagine that we are writing this Statement post-factum as a unit test in an environment that has, let's say, more than thirty Statements already written and passing.
 We have written the code and now we are just creating test after test to ensure the code works.
 Test -- pass, test -- pass, test -- pass.
 When I execute tests, I almost always run more than one at a time, since it's easier for me than selecting what to evaluate each time.
 Besides, I get more confidence this way that I don't make a mistake and break something that is already working.
 Let's imagine we are doing the same here.
 Then the workflow is really: Test -- all pass, test -- all pass, test -- all pass...

 Over time, I have learned to use code snippets mechanism of my IDE to generate a template body for my Statements.
 Still, in the early days, I have occasionally written something like this: